salaboy/from-monolith-to-k8s/workshop.md

 k get ksvc
 ```

-You should see that pods are being created or they are running and that the Knative Services were created, ready and have an URL:
+You should see that pods are being created or they are running and the Knative Services were created and have an URL:

 <img src="workshop-imgs/28-k-getpods-kgetksvc.png" alt="kubectl get pods and ksvcs" width="1000px">